Skip to content

 If you run into errors, see Troubleshooting.
 If it still looks like a bug, please file an issue on GitHub.

-Create a test file (must be named test_*.incn or *_test.incn):
+• a conventional test file named test_*.incn or *_test.incn

 """Test file for math operations"""